-4.1.7 Environment Agency: [Object]
+4.1.5 Environment Agency: [Object]

 Thank you for referring the above application.
 We object to the planning application, as submitted, because the risks to groundwater from the development are unacceptable.
-The applicant has not supplied adequate information to demonstrate that the risks posed to groundwater can be satisfactorily managed.
-We recommend that planning permission should be refused on this basis in line with paragraph 109 of the National Planning Policy Framework.
+The

 Our approach to groundwater protection is set out in "The Environment Agency's approach to groundwater protection" (Feb 2018 V1.2).
 In implementing the position statements in this guidance we will oppose development proposals that may pollute groundwater especially where the risks of pollution is high and the groundwater asset is of high value.
 In this case the following positions apply: